pifroggi/vs_iqa/README.md

 Does nothing if fallback is not set.

 __*device* (optional)__
-Possible values are 'cpu', or 'cuda' to use with an Nvidi GPU.
+Possible values are "cpu", or "cuda" to use with an Nvidia GPU.
 Some metrics are already very fast on CPU, others benefit greatly from a GPU.

 __*debug* (optional)__
 Overlays the score onto the frame.

 ## Tips
+Enums are at the top of the script if needed.

 If nothing seems to happen, the model is probably downloading.
 Some are multiple hundred mb.

-If you are getting weird error messages, check if your metric is intended to work with a reference clip or not.